LordEvron/lordevron.github.io/_posts/2019-05-06-hardware-based-authentication-yubikey-overview.md

 - HID (Human Interface Device): Used for input devices like mice and keyboards.
 The YubiKey uses this (simulating a keyboard) to send OTPs or static passwords.
 - FIDO (Fast IDentity Online) U2F: Used for two-factor authentication on websites (Google, Bitbucket, etc.).

-Now, let's delve into the YubiKey's applications:
+Now, let's dive into the YubiKey's applications:

 - OTP (One-Time Password): The YubiKey has two configurable slots for different OTP implementations:
     - Yubico OTP